 Many banks and credit card companies are reluctant to provide accounts to participants in the marijuana industry for fear of prosecution under the CSA.
 The U.S. Department of Treasury has issued guidelines on how financial companies can services the industry without violating federal money laundering laws.

 Being charged with a federal drug crime is serious business, and punishment for people found guilty is frequently very severe.
-Further complicating matters, federal courts don’t recognize medical marijuana as a defense to possession or cultivation.
-If you’re being investigated for a marijuana-related offense, it is important to understand your legal options.
-A local criminal defense attorney is available for a free review of your case.
+Further complicating matters, federal courts don’t recognize state medical or recreational marijuana laws as a defense to possession or cultivation.
+If you’re being investigated for a marijuana-related offense, it's important to understand the law and your rights.
+Get in touch with a drug crimes attorney today.